 Professor Emma Raven, from the University of Leicester, has been awarded funding to exchange knowledge in different research environments and at the Research Complex at Harwell.

 The interchange will enable the development of a detailed picture of heme's role as a regulatory molecule within cells.
-Heme is the form of iron employed in many biological systems, most famously in hemoglobin.
+Heme is the form of iron employed in many biological systems, most famously in haemoglobin.
 Understanding its role in regulation is a complex biological puzzle that will require a multidisciplinary effort across many areas of science.

 The FLIP funding will allow her to undergo a period of knowledge exchange in three new and different environments to learn and develop new methodologies in bioinformatics, proteomics and protein expression.
 This will allow a broad expansion of skills and embed this new expertise within her laboratory.